Sam Hardy (footballer): Football career

 Hardy became one of the best goalkeepers of his generation over the next few seasons and by the time he was allowed to leave Anfield in 1912 he had earned himself the nickname 'Safe and Steady Sam'.
-He had made 239 appearances between the sticks for the Reds when he left for Aston Villa for £1500 where he won two FA Cups in 1913 and 1920.
+He had made 240 appearances between the sticks for the Reds, which included 63 clean-sheets.
+Hardy was then transferred to Aston Villa in June 1912.
+During his time at Aston Villa he won two FA Cups in 1913 and 1920.

 Like so many other professionals, his career was interrupted by the outbreak of the First World War.
-Hardy kept his eye in during the conflict playing for his own club, Villa, four times, Plymouth Argyle, Nottingham Forest and the Royal Naval barracks Plymouth.
+Hardy kept his eye in during the conflict playing for his own club, Villa, four times, along with Plymouth Argyle, and Nottingham Forest.
+Forest did not concede any goals between 8 November 1915, and 2 January 1916 during part of the time Hardy was playing for them.
+Sam went into the Navy in 1916, but went back to Forest in 1918 and helped them to win a Midland title.

-Hardy became a member of the P.F.A in 1921 and also left Villa after making 183 appearances.
-He joined Nottingham Forest for £1000 and helped them to the Second Division title by the end of his first season at the club in 1922.
-He played 102 times for Forest before injury ended his career when just shy of his 40th birthday.
+In 1921 he left Villa after making 183 appearances.
+He joined Nottingham Forest in August 1921.
+The transfer fee was £1000, and Hardy helped them to the Second Division title by the end of his first season at the club in 1922.
+He played his last game for Forest on 4 October 1924, after making 109 appearances for the team.

-By the end of his international days, Hardy had played for 14 years as England's premier goalkeeper, earning himself 21 caps.
+By the end of his international days, Hardy had played for 13 years as England's goalkeeper, earning himself 21 caps.
+He had seven clean sheets for the national team.

-Upon retirement, Hardy became a publican, keeping pubs and billiard halls in the Chesterfield area and remained so until his death aged 84 on 24 October 1966.
+Sam Hardy retired in 1925.
+Upon retirement, he became a publican, keeping pubs and billiard halls in the Chesterfield area and remained so until his death aged 84 on 24 October 1966.

-Many goalkeeping experts – as well as England and West Bromwich Albion full-back Jesse Pennington – regard Sam Hardy as the greatest keeper of all, a statement that goes a long way to be backed up by Hardy appearing on the BBC's Football Legends List.
+Charlie Buchan regarded Sam Hardy as the best goalkeeper that he had ever played against.
+Billy Walker and Herbert Chapman regarded Hardy as the best goalkeeper that they had seen.
+In 1998 Hardy appeared on the BBC's Football League 100 Legends list.
 He also was voted in at No. 94 in the official Liverpool Football Club web site poll.

 Personal life

 Hardy was a relative of Nottingham Forest manager Stan Hardy.
-His son Jack, grandson Sam, nephew Edgar and cousins Ernest and Harry all became footballers.
+His son Jack Hardy, grandson Sam, nephew Edgar and cousins Ernest and Harry all became footballers.
 He served as an ordinary seaman in the Royal Navy during the First World War.